Raymond-kn/Introduction-to-Unix/episodes/Section 6 Searching files.Rmd

 ---

 ::: questions
--   How do you write a lesson using R Markdown and `{sandpaper}`?
+- How do you search for specific patterns within files in Unix?
 :::

 ::: objectives
--   Explain how to use markdown with the new lesson template
--   Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Learn to search within files for matching patterns
 :::

-#### Section 6: Searching files

 In this section we’ll cover how to search within files for matches to a given pattern.